-Making homemade churros can be a bit intimidating, as there’s frying involved.
-A much simpler idea is to bake them!
-This is one of those great recipes that will have you wondering how these warm churros fresh out of the oven have never been touched by hot frying oil!
+Making homemade cinnamon-sugar churros can be a bit intimidating, as there’s frying involved.
+A much simpler idea is to oven-bake churros!
+This is one of those great, easy recipes that will have you wondering how it’s possible that these warm, baked, crispy churros have never been touched by hot frying oil!

-They are deep golden brown and crispy on the outside and perfectly chewy on the inside.
-Let’s dive in!
+This well-tested recipe for baked churros produces a dessert that’s golden brown and crispy on the outside, and perfectly chewy on the inside.
+Let's make them!

 To make baked churros, you'll need the following ingredients: